 Most disco fries use steak cut french fries since they're thicker.
-They are then topped with lots of gooey, melty cheese and then smothered in a savory brown gravy!
+They are then topped with lots of gooey, melty mozzarella cheese and then smothered in a savory brown gravy!
 A Jersey version of Canada's poutine.
 Really, how can you go wrong?
 The difference is that disco fries are made with mozzarella cheese instead of cheese curds.
 And since cheese curds are a little more expensive and sometime hard to find, mozzarella is the next best substitute!

-Being from New Jersey, I just had to add this recipe to the blog!
-They are perfectly bite sized and best of all, can be eaten for lunch, dinner, an appetizer OR best of all, a late night snack…after “hittin’ up” those disco clubs of course.
+Being from NJ, I just had to add this recipe to the blog!
+They are perfectly bite sized and best of all, can be eaten for lunch, dinner, an appetizer OR best of all, a late night snack...after "hittin' up" those disco clubs of course.

 Supposedly, they were a very popular late night snack for many disco goers back in the late 70’s early 80’s!
 They are also called ‘diner fries’ around these parts.

 I think they STILL are a very popular late night snack today!
 They should, in my opinion, change the term to "Club Fries", no? 🙂